dorin7bogdan/ADM-TFS-Extension/README.md

 - Use this task to assign values to AUT Environment Configurations located in ALM.
 - More information is available [here][alm-env-docs]

+##### UFT One Parallel Test Run
+- Use this task to  to trigger a parallel testing task to run GUI Web or GUI Mobile tests in parallel from Azure DevOps Server (formerly known as TFS).
+- More information is available [here][parallel-docs]

+##### UFT Mobile Get Resources
+- Use this task to configure a task that retrieves device and application information from UFT Mobile.
+- More information is available [here][get-mobile-resources-docs]

 # Additional Resources
 For assistance or more information on configuring and using this extension, please consult the following resources:
 - [Extension Marketplace page][marketplace]